-- Missed in class work and oral presentations cannot be made up. - No assignments will be accepted via email. - All essays and homework assignments must be submitted in person by the beginning of class. - Should you miss class because of illness, you are responsible for contacting me before class time and for documenting your absence (doctor's note, for example). - If you are absent, you are responsible for contacting a classmate to learn about assignments, lecture notes/classroom activities, and announcements. - Before you enter the classroom, you must turn off your mobile phone, your iPod, and anything that may distract you from the day's work.
+- Missed in class work and oral presentations cannot be made up.
+If an emergency arises that requires your absence from class, please contact the professor before class time and document your absence (doctor's note, for example). - No assignments will be accepted via email. - To receive credit, all essays and homework assignments must be submitted in person and/or on Canvas by the beginning of class.
+Late papers will be penalized one full letter grade for each day late. - If you are absent, you are responsible for contacting a classmate to learn about assignments, lecture notes/classroom activities, and announcements. - Before you enter the classroom, you must turn off your mobile phone, your iPod, and anything that may distract you from the day's work.
 Texting is not permitted at any time. - Bring a copy of all texts assigned for that day and come to class on time having read the day's assignment and prepared to discuss it. - Extra credit is not available. - "Grade Checks": Please bring your forms to the instructor during office hours only. - Students must receive a C- or higher grade to pass the course. - Course requirements may include attendance at [number and type of] events outside of class meeting times.
 Some of these events [may] charge an entrance fee.
 If you anticipate any difficulty in meeting this course requirement, please consult with the course instructor in the first two weeks of the semester.